 Types of Algae and How They Differ

-How to Use Chlorine Shock to Remove Algae
+How to Use Chlorine Shock to Remove Algae Fast

 - Wait until the right time.
-Chlorine reacts to sunlight so it’s best to wait until the sun goes down before shocking your pool.
+Chlorine reacts to sunlight, so it’s best to wait until the sun goes down before shocking your pool.

 - Shock your swimming pool.
 Ensure the pool pump is running and pour the mixture from the bucket into the water around the edges of the pool.
 For more details, read my article on how to shock your swimming pool.

-How to Use Flocculant to Remove Algae
+How to Use Flocculant to Quickly Remove Algae

 How to Get Rid of Algae with Non-Chemical Treatments